Nexumi/ConsoleBuddy/README.md

 - rubric - (New) Finds and opens rubric from the saved location [rubric <name>] (Name is based on file name)
 - pretty - (New) Pretty prints the files of the current directory (Only works on correctly named files)
 - top - (New) Jumps back to the saved location
+- update - (New) Automatically downloads and replaces the current install of your ConsoleBuddy
+- version - (New) Shows the current version of ConsoleBuddy that you are using and also checks for updates

 ## Support
 ✔️ Windows